-Bethel Seminary's self-directed Doctor of Ministry program is dedicated to producing transformed, godly leaders ready for 21st century ministry and is convenient, relevant, progressive, focused and empathetic.
+Bethel Seminary's Self-Directed Doctor of Ministry program is dedicated to producing transformed, godly leaders ready for 21st century ministry and is convenient, relevant, progressive, focused, and empathetic.
 In the self-directed program, students choose between the Church Leadership track and the Congregation and Family Care track.
 They also can pursue a more specific concentration within a track.
 This enables students to select up to four electives over the course of their program.
-Courses are offered in the summer and winter on the St. Paul campus.
+Courses are offered in the summer and winter on the St. Paul campus, and occasionally on the San Diego and Seminary of the East campuses.